treemorse/farteam/README.md

 The main function of the app is a lesson-builder feature, which provides the users with an opportunity to specify the type of fitness lessons they want to give/take.
 To establish frictionless communication between users, this information, combined with a link to its creator, is placed on a map based on the specified location in the form of a pinpoint.
+</br></br>
+The app is soon to become a Farteam™[^3] product, thus no code will be provided due to the possibility of copyright infringement

 # Table of contents
 1. [ Introduction. ](#intro)